Andy Scott (footballer, born 1972): 2009–2011

 Scott again overhauled the squad for the 2009–10 season in League One and he again showed prowess in the loan market, signing young Arsenal goalkeeper Wojciech Szczęsny, up-and-coming teenage attacker John Bostock and future stalwart Toumani Diagouraga.
 Just six defeats between early December and the end of the season led to a strong 9th-place finish.

 Scott's Brentford had a torrid start to the 2010–11 season and sat bottom of the table after just two wins from the opening 11 matches.
 The early months of the season were notable for a run to the fourth round of the League Cup, which featured wins over Championship club Hull City and Premier League Everton on penalties at Griffin Park, before the run ended with a loss in a penalty shootout away to Premier League side Birmingham City.
 The team's league form subsequently picked up and Scott won the October 2010 League One Manager of the Month award.
 In the same period, Scott felt the need to address the atmosphere surrounding the club, stating "we are closing ranks.
 There's a lot of negativity around the place and I'm sick of it.
 We've beaten Plymouth, Peterborough, Charlton, Hull and Everton and taken Birmingham to penalties – it's a terrible season we're having!".
 Scott also guided Brentford to the Southern Area finals of the Football League Trophy, but winless run in league matches in January 2011 saw Scott and his assistant Terry Bullivant sacked two days after a 4–1 away defeat to Dagenham & Redbridge on 1 February.
+In recognition of his achievements as a player and manager with Brentford, Scott was inducted into the club's Hall of Fame in November 2024.